/arc:ideate

 • High-level approach

-• UI wireframes — if UI involved, see <ui_design> below
+• UI requirements — if UI involved, see <ui_requirements> below

 • Data model